Memona-hafeez/california_housing_model-Pytorch/README.md

 README.md: This documentation file explaining the project structure and process.

-How to Run

-Clone the repository.
-Install the required dependencies.
-Run the california_housing_classification.py file to start training and evaluating the model. bash

-Copy code
-python california_housing_classification.py
-To download the trained model, run the following code: python

-Copy code
-from google.colab import files files.download('california_housing_model.pth')

 Conclusion
 In this project, I applied classification techniques to the California Housing dataset using PyTorch.
 This helped me understand how to structure a neural network and handle real-world housing data.
 The results were visualized to show the classification performance, and the trained model was saved for future applications.